-In March 2013, PanAust received the Project Development of the Year Award at the Mines and Money Hong Kong Asia Mining Awards, in recognition of outstanding project management for the development and construction of the Ban Houayxai Gold‑Silver Operation.
+In 2013, PanAust received the Project Development of the Year Award at the Mines and Money Hong Kong Asia Mining Awards.
+The accolade recognised the application of outstanding project management during the development of the Ban Houayxai Gold-Silver Operation.

 For the most up-to-date information about the Ban Houayxai Operation (including production costs), see the quarterly reports and other statements on the Company Announcements page.